Becky Currie

-Becky Currie (born May 2, 1957) is an American politician.
-She is a member of the Mississippi House of Representatives from the 81st District, being first elected in 2007.
-She is a member of the Republican party.
-She currently serves as the Chairman of Tourism in the Mississippi House and is serving her first term as the first female president of the Mississippi House Conservative Coalition.
+Becky Currie (born May 2, 1957) is an American nurse and politician.
+She is a Republican member of the Mississippi House of Representatives from the 92nd District, being first elected in 2007.

 Legislation

-In 2018, Representative Currie sponsored the Mississippi Gestational Age Act (HB 1510), prohibiting abortions after 15 weeks gestation.
+In 2018, Representative Currie sponsored the Gestational Age Act (HB 1510), prohibiting abortions after 15 weeks gestation.
 The bill, signed into law by Mississippi Governor Phil Bryant (R) on March 19, 2018, allows abortion only in cases of medical emergency or severe fetal abnormality, with no allowance made for rape.
+The act was challenged, and the resulting Supreme Court case, Dobbs v.
+Jackson Women's Health Organization, upheld the act and overturned the previous precedent of Roe v.
+Wade that protected abortion access in the United States.

 In 2020, Currie voted yes on the bill to change the Mississippi State Flag.
+In 2025, she sponsored a bill to improve access to healthcare for prison inmates.